roytang/blog/content/quotes/tic.md

 ### 384

-<hunter> oh youre asking me
+&lt;hunter&gt; oh youre asking me

-<hunter> i thought you were informing me lol
+&lt;hunter&gt; i thought you were informing me lol

 ---

 ### 385

-<hunter> well, in the first year of my presidency
+&lt;hunter&gt; well, in the first year of my presidency

-<hunter> the first budget i submit will have no allocation for pork barrel
+&lt;hunter&gt; the first budget i submit will have no allocation for pork barrel

 ---